Treating post-radiation side effects with hyperbaric oxygen therapy

-Radiation therapy is commonly used in the treatment of cancer and has cured or extended the lives of untold numbers of cancer survivors.
-Radiation can have an adverse effect on normal tissue.
-It most commonly causes inflammation of the tiny capillaries that provide oxygen to all the tissues in the radiation field.
+Radiation therapy is commonly used in the treatment of cancer and has cured, or extended the lives, of untold numbers of cancer survivors.
+However, radiation can have an adverse effect on normal tissue, primarily by causing inflammation of the tiny capillaries that provide oxygen to all the tissues in the radiation field.
 Over time, these capillaries scar, preventing blood flow and oxygen from reaching the tissues.

 - Head and neck,

 Our team at the Hyperbaric Medical Center works with surgeons from each of those specialties to both prevent and heal problems in the body caused by radiation therapy.